 The “University of Utah – School of Medicine” is known as one of approximately 15 Mission-Based Management (MBM) Schools of the 140+ Schools of Medicine in the United States.
-Many schools practice a mission-based approach to adminstration, but may refer to them by a different name.
+Many schools practice a mission-based approach to administration but may refer to them by a different name.

 MBM is an umbrella effort within the “University of Utah Health” organization that focuses on the alignment of what we do, why we do it, and how we pay for it.

 How Does MBM Work?